kata-containers/kata-containers/Limitations.md

 ## The constraints challenge

-Applying resource constraints such as cgroup, cpu, memory, and storage to a workload is not always straightforward with a VM based system.
+Applying resource constraints such as cgroup, CPU, memory, and storage to a workload is not always straightforward with a VM based system.
 A Kata Container runs in an isolated environment inside a virtual machine.
 This, coupled with the architecture of Kata Containers, offers many more possibilities than are available to traditional Linux containers due to the various layers and contexts.

 In some cases it might be necessary to apply the constraints to multiple levels.
 In other cases, the hardware isolated VM provides equivalent functionality to the the requested constraint.